 How many hours of practice does it take to become a master at a skill?
 That is the question people much smarter than me study.

-10,000 hours is the “number of greatness” according to a book my Malcolm Gladwell and based on the research of some science dude back in the 1990’s.
+10,000 hours is the “number of greatness” according to a book by Malcolm Gladwell and based on the research of some science dude back in the 1990s.

-This equates to, roughly, about 20 years or practice, 90 minutes a day.
+This equates to, roughly, about 20 years of practice, 90 minutes a day.

 I always thought that being an expert is knowing something better than someone else.
 Okay, I know that is a little shallow.

 Now, new research is questioning.
 Nevertheless, you know what makes someone an expert is a continuous practice for a very long time.

 Stevie Vai was known to have done this when he once outlined a course for practicing the guitar.
 Apparently, he practiced the guitar for up to 10 hours a day.
 Vai is now considered one of the best guitarists in music.
 Go figure.

 The point is, we have skills, and we have practiced those skills for a very long time.
 We are better than most people at those skills.

 Our skills are a part of our story.
 Our skillset is a part of who we are just as history, passion, and values are.
 Remember those three?
 We just finished emails in the past three weeks outline the importance of each of those core elements of a story.